photo by : Madushanka S. Manawarathna

-A Tampita Viharaya is a structure built on a wooden platform which rests on number of stone stumps usually 3-4 feet tall.
+A Tampita Viharaya is a structure built on a wooden platform that rests on a number of stone stumps usually 3-4 feet tall.
 The roof is held by a structure built of timber and the walls are generally made of wattle and daub and the inner walls are generally covered with frescoes drawn mainly in Kandyan style.

 To reach the temple, travel 1.5 km from Hungama junction towards Hambantota to reach Deniya junction.
 Take the left turn and travel 350 meters to reach the temple.